instantiator/hate-scavenger-bot/README.md

 ## How to use it

-To use the bot, simply reply to the a hateful tweet on Twitter mentioning the bot (i.e. @theHateHawk).
+To use the bot, simply reply to a hateful tweet on Twitter mentioning the bot (i.e. @theHateHawk).
 The bot will then do the rest.

 ## Request Data Access